StephenBrowser/streameasy/README.md

 streamEasy is probably the simplest open-source movie streaming site possible.
 Adless, simple UI, and static... no need to host a proxy on Node.js or whatnot.

-streamEasy has 20 movies and 16 TV shows dynamically built in, with more accessible through our search which allows the input of a TMBD ID, which can be found [here.](https://streameasy.glitch.me/tmdb-id-finder.html) In addition, we offer sports streaming via Fastly that connects to Streamed.Su to avoid blockages.
+streamEasy has dynamically media functionality, with more accessible through our search.
+In addition, we offer sports streaming via Fastly that connects to Streamed.Su to avoid blockages.

 StreamEasy has 20 sources to stream from, of which 5 are adless (for now...)